 Individuals eligible for Medicare who do not join a Medicare Prescription Drug Plan (Part D) when they are first eligible, and who do not have prescription drug coverage that is at least as good as standard Medicare prescription drug coverage (creditable drug coverage) may pay a late enrollment penalty if they later join a Medicare Prescription Drug Plan.
 Individuals must pay the late enrollment penalty if they join a Medicare Prescription Drug Plan after having a period of 63 days or longer without Medicare prescription drug coverage or other creditable prescription drug coverage after they are first eligible to join.
-This period will start three months after they are eligible to join a Medicare Prescription Drug Plan once they are entitled to Medicare Part A and/or enrolled in Medicare Part B.
+This period will start three months after they are eligible to join a Medicare Prescription Drug Plan.
+Individuals are eligible to join a Medicare Prescription Drug Plan once they are entitled to Medicare Part A and/or enrolled in Medicare Part B.

 Individuals will have to pay a penalty for every month he/she was eligible to join a Medicare Prescription Drug Plan and was not enrolled in one.
-They will have to pay this penalty in addition to his/her monthly premium for as long as they are enrolled in a Medicare Prescription Drug Plan.
+They will have to pay this penalty in addition to his/her monthly premium for as long as they are enrolled in a Medicare.

+Prescription Drug Plan.